 Close reading is exactly as it sounds.
 It’s reading closely.
-Close reading spends several days on one text, looking at the words the author uses and discussing the text’s meaning.
-Close reading will prepare your students for independent analysis of a passage.
+Students will spend several days on one text, looking at the words the author uses and discussing the text’s meaning.
+This method of digging deeper into the text will prepare your students for independent analysis of a passage.

 A close reading definition by the website “We Are Teachers” is “An interaction that involves observation and interpretation between the reader and a text.”